maliaditya/01-RTR_OpenGL/01-Windows/01-FFP/02-CenteringOfWindow/01-GetSystemMetrics/readme.md

-# Empty Window
+# Centering Of Window using GetSystemMetrics()

-- This is just a empty window using Win32 API, just to know how it is done.
+- This is just a empty window using Win32 API, which will open in center of the screen.
 - If you happen to run it, you will need to end the process from task manager

 ## Output